hoangduytran/pyside_po_editor_rework/updates/explorer/update_md/enhanced_navigation_implementation.md

 1. **Initialization**
    - Settings are loaded during widget initialization
    - Default values are used as fallback
+   - Current directory, view mode, and column visibility are automatically applied at startup

 2. **Runtime Updates**
    - Changes to settings are saved immediately